wp-plugins/url-shortener-ultimate/readme.txt

 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html

-An easy way to place a url shortener ultimate with content on your Wordpress site.
+An easy way to place a shortened url on your Wordpress site.

 == Description ==